 Other people can benefit from statins, too, especially if they are over 40 years old.
 This includes people who have a family history of high cholesterol or early heart disease.
 People with other risk factors for heart or blood vessel disease, like high blood pressure or smoking, can benefit.
 It might also be true for people who have chronic kidney disease, a chronic inflammatory condition, like rheumatoid arthritis, or an infection like HIV.
 It may also help people of South Asian ancestry.

 The Bottom Line

 Your doctor can help you decide if statins are right for you.
-If statins pills are not lowering your blood pressure enough, your doctor might recommend other drugs in addition to the statins.
+If statins pills are not lowering your cholesterol enough, your doctor might recommend other drugs in addition to the statins.